Nazary21/EatWell/Docs/Projectspecs.md

 - As a user, I can edit or delete existing food entries through a consistent modal interface
 - As a user, I can access the edit/delete modal from any view showing food entries
 - As a user, I can set and track my daily calorie goals
+- As a user, I can use AI-powered chat to log my meals using natural language
+- As a user, I can upload food photos for automatic recognition and logging
+- As a user, I can save favorite meals for quick logging
+- As a user, I can use meal templates for common combinations (premium)

 ### Profile Management
 - As a user, I can set and update my profile information (weight, height, birth date)